-Transaction processing risk is a default risk subcategory of replacement risk and is considered as 'extended' replacement risk.
-It is therefore also factored into the exposure calculation for replacement risk.
-Transaction processing risk arises in connection with both delivery-versus-payment (DVP) settlement and unilateral payments in a trading transaction (for example in an interest-rate swap).
-Transaction processing risk arises when the counterparty in a trading transaction fails to perform its contractual obligation.
-For the purposes of determining economic capital, the amount of the transaction processing risk is the net present value of the reciprocally required performance in favor of the entities in the Bank sector.
+Transaction processing risk is a default risk subcategory of replacement risk.
+It is factored into the exposure calculation for replacement risk.
+Transaction processing risk arises in connection with both delivery-versus-payment (DVP) settlement and unilateral payments in a trading transaction.
+It arises when the counterparty in a trading transaction cannot perform its contractual obligation.